elliottmurray/devops-test/README.md

 ## Running this web application
- This is a NodeJS application:	This is a NodeJS application:
+This is a NodeJS application:

-- `npm test` runs the application tests	- `npm test` runs the application tests
+- `npm test` runs the application tests
 - `npm start` starts the http server